 Physical education focuses on refining techniques, introducing tactical and strategic practices, and having students apply these ideas in both group and team-based settings.
 Students have the opportunity to exercise their leadership skills and are encouraged to step out of their comfort zone.
 They learn to maintain a healthy lifestyle through individual and collaborative fitness components throughout the program.
 Class content and social emotional development is geared to help students prepare for high school and beyond.

-In seventh grade drama, students focus on public speaking as they research, prepare, and present an informative speech on a topic of their choice.
-They also take familiar scenes from Shakespeare and reinvent them for the 21st century as part of the Shakespeare Re-Imagined project.
-Finally, students research, rehearse, and perform works from playwrights such as Neil Simon, Susan-Lori Parks, and the late Edward Albee.
+In seventh grade drama, students get a deeper dive into public speaking as they research, prepare, and present persuasive speeches, as well as prepare presentations on Winter Holidays with an accompanying slideshow.
+Students get to take familiar scenes from Shakespeare and reinvent them for the 21st century as part of the Shakespeare Re-Imagined project.
+Throughout the year students rehearse and perform short scenes by local and national playwrights.
+Students develop skills such as character development, script analysis, and teamwork.

 Improvisation and theatre games are infused throughout the year, allowing students to develop their skills in the core facets of "improv" (listening, creativity, and "yes, and...").
 Our Superhero Unit allows students to create their own hero, sidekick, and villain, and write and present scenes and monologues featuring those original characters.
 The year culminates with students researching, rehearsing, and performing more advanced scenes from playwrights such as Neil Simon, Susan-Lori Parks, Edward Albee, Brandon Jacobs-Jenkins, and others.